PhD and MS Curriculum Requirements for Immunobiology

 PhD candidates majoring in Immunobiology must take at least 72 graduate credits.
 These 72 credits include the core course requirements (below) and applicable research credits earned.
 Credits taken during a student's MS program in Immunobiology at Iowa State University may count towards their PhD in IMBIO.

-Additional coursework for both PhD and MS degrees may be selected by the student in consultation with the Program of Study (POS) Committee to meet departmental requirements and to satisfactorily prepare the student for their research project.
+Additional coursework for both PhD and MS degrees may be selected by the student in consultation with the committee to meet departmental requirements and to satisfactorily prepare the student for their research project.

-Graduate credits of "B" or better earned at another institution may be transferred at the discretion of the POS Committee and with the approval of the Immunobiology Program and the ISU Graduate College.
+Graduate credits of "B" or better earned at another institution may be transferred at the discretion of the committee and with the approval of the Immunobiology Program and the ISU Graduate College.

 Additional information relating to credits required for graduate degrees can be found in the ISU Graduate College Handbook.